 On April 5, 2024, the Company entered into a services agreement (the "Services Agreement") with the Practice dated as of April 1, 2024 pursuant to which the Practice agreed to provide its services to the Company, including but not limited to providing healthcare services to patients, assisting with clinical trials and studies and assisting with drafting of institutional review board approved clinical protocols, assisting with the performance of research and development activities on behalf of the Company, providing comprehensive multi-day training on the operation of breast imaging technology for radiologist customers and other customer staff such as technicians, performing clinical validation of imaging software changes which may include recruiting patients, training of NXC personnel or Canon or its affiliates personnel on the operation of the Company's imaging technology, as well as other services as specified in the Services Agreement.
 The Practice will receive \$450 per hour for these services to be performed by Dr. Klock for a minimum of 15 hours a week as needed by the Company and its business and technical partners and not to exceed 60 hours per month (unless requested by the Company and agreed to by Dr. Klock).
 The parties have agreed that this compensation is the fair market value for the professional time of Dr. Klock, without taking into consideration the volume of value of any referrals of business between the parties.
 The QT Imaging Center will submit to the Company a written report listing the deliverables and the work hours (in increments of one quarter hour) rendered by the Practice during the previous three calendar months (the "Quarterly Report") no later than five business days following the end of the last calendar month included in the Quarterly Report.
-The Company shall pay the compensation for the services to the Practice on a quarterly basis no later than fifteen business days after the month of the Company's receipt of the Quarterly Report, unless there is a dispute concerning the Quarterly Report, in which case the Company shall timely communicate such dispute to the Practice.
+The Company's receipt of the Quarterly Report, unless there is a dispute concerning the Quarterly Report, in which case the Company shall timely communicate such dispute to the Practice.
 The term of the Services Agreement is one year unless earlier terminated and shall auto-renew for successive one-year periods, unless otherwise terminated.
 As a result of Dr. Klock's retirement on December 31, 2024, the Services Agreement has terminated.